-In fact, the fruit has as many carbohydrates as its natural sources (cereals), which may not help in a slimming diet.
+In fact, fruit has as many carbohydrates as its natural sources (cereals), which may not help with a weight loss diet plan.

-In fact, the fruit has mainly a sugar called fructose, which contributes little or nothing to our muscle glycogen reserves, sometimes so important for performance in training.
+In fact, fruit mainly contains a sugar called fructose, which contributes little or nothing to our muscle glycogen reserves, which are sometimes so important for training performance.

-Excess, as in everything in food, can lead to this disadvantage.
+Excess, as with everything in food, can lead to this disadvantage.

-In a weight loss plan, this leads us to think about stipulating a balanced number of pieces, which does not greatly impair caloric control, but which confers the necessary nutritional richness.
+In a weight loss plan, this leads us to think about stipulating a balanced number of pieces, which does not harm caloric control too much, but which provides the necessary nutritional richness.

-Somewhere between 1 and 3 pieces, depending on the individual's energy intake, and their sensitivity to carbohydrates, is a good option.
+Somewhere between 1 and 3 pieces, depending on the individual's energy intake and sensitivity to carbohydrates, is a good option.

-No… unless you're thinking of competing in fitness/similar and in the last stage, it all counts.
+No… unless you are thinking of competing in fitness/similar and in the last phase, everything counts.

-The ideal is to bet on the variety including daily:
+The ideal is to focus on variety, including daily:

 1 seasonal fruit